RRIOPEL18/portfolio/_archaic-records/seasons.md

 </div>

 <p class="push-0">
-'Seasons' was a hand drawn piece of mine done through standard creative practice.
+'Seasons' was a hand drawn piece illustrated during standard creative practice.
 The masks depict a dramatic change in emotion as an analogy for the change in climate.
-Axel wanted to exhibit significant changes that took place around the time of this albums release.
+Axel also wanted to exhibit his own significant life changes that took place around the time of this albums release.
 </p>